The U.S. seeks to criminally charge Raúl Castro for the downing of airplanes belonging to Brothers to the Rescue

 A CIA official added that Cuba "can no longer be a refuge for adversaries in the Western Hemisphere."

-In March, the Florida Attorney General reopened the criminal investigation into the shooting down, and Republican senator Rick Scott along with Cuban-American congress members formally requested the Department of Justice to charge Castro and bring him to justice in the United States.
+In March, the Florida Attorney General reopened the criminal investigation into the shooting down, and Republican Senator Rick Scott along with Cuban-American congress members formally requested the Department of Justice to charge Castro and bring him to U.S. justice.

-Raúl Castro formally stepped down as leader of the Communist Party in 2021, but he is still regarded as one of the most powerful figures in the regime.
-He has never set foot on U.S. soil, and there is no extradition treaty between Cuba and the U.S., making the accusation a move of high symbolic and political significance in Washington's strategy to apply pressure on Havana.
+Raúl Castro formally stepped down as leader of the Communist Party in 2021, but he remains one of the most powerful figures in the regime.
+He has never set foot on U.S. soil, and there is no extradition treaty between Cuba and the U.S., making the accusation a move of significant symbolic and political value in Washington's pressure strategy on Havana.

 Filed under: